deedubyalabs/crm-pro/memory-bank/development-roadmap.md

 ### 5. Project Management Workflow (Dashboard and Details)

-*   **PROActive OS Adaptation Summary:** Projects dashboard list view with AI insights.
+*   **PROActive ONE Adaptation Summary:** Projects dashboard list view with AI insights.
 Comprehensive Project details view with clear navigation to various integrated sections.
 Deep integration and display of relevant linked data within each section.
 Functionality to easily add new related items with AI assistance.
 Deep relational linking in Supabase schema.
 Embedded chat interface within Project details view for AI agents.
 Proactive AI assistance for project management.
 *   **Tasks:**
     *   [TO DO] Develop a Projects dashboard list view displaying key project details and summaries, potentially with AI-powered insights or action item suggestions.
     *   [COMPLETED] Create a comprehensive Project details view with a clear navigation structure (sidebar or tabs) to various sections mirroring the required modules (Summary, Financial, Schedule of Values, Documents, Time, Files & Photos, Contacts, Schedule, Procurement, Client Access, Reports).